microxgleek94/CLI-Node_Employee_Tracker/README.md

   * Delete departments, roles, and employees

 # Installation
 Install dependencies on package.json including mysql, inquirer, dotenv, and console.table.
-The employee_db.sql file is a seed file to be run in mySQL workbench.
-Run node employeeDB.js to initialize the program.
+The employeeDB.sql file is a seed file to be run in mySQL workbench.
+Run node employee.js to initialize the program.